yooc/container-view-assignment/README.md

 - Have root controller rating buttons in another container view (ibDesignable!)

 #### Homework: A more sophisticated flash card app
-- Use three content view controllers (front and back of card, report card)
+- Use three content view controllers (front and back of card)
 - use swipe gesture to change flashcards
-- Use double tap to show other side of flashcard
+- flip card with button or tap gesture
 - Use IBDesignable and IBInspectable to style the container view to look like a card with rounded corners and drop shadow
 - Include ability to remove cards from review
 - Show a report when there are no more cards to review